pedreviljoen/pedreviljoen/README.md

   About Me
 </h1>

 👋 Hi there!
-I'm Pedrè & I enjoy building things.
+My name is Pedrè & I enjoy building things.
 Especially in tech, I enjoy working with distributed systems and containers.
+Proudly South African 🇿🇦

 Apart from wandering the tech world I enjoy the outdoors, wine, food & adventures with my wife!

 ## :book: Highlights